packagist/private-packagist-docs/docs/self-hosted/kubernetes-migration-guide.md

 ### Import the dist and artifact files

-Importing the dist and artifact files requires the UI pods to be back online via the command below.
+Importing the dist and artifact files requires the UI pods to be back online.
+Start them with the command below.
 This will take a few seconds.
 You can use the second command to verify once 2/2 pods are running.
 ```
 kubectl scale statefulset ui --replicas 1